leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 <br>
 ### Data Import <a name="logreg-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+Since we had previously saved our modelling data as a pickle file, we import it.
+We ensure the id column was removed as it was unnecessary and we also ensured our data is shuffled.

 We also investigate the class balance of our dependent variable - which is important when assessing classification accuracy.